Authors: Ahmed Elsherif 1 ; Michelle Wyatt 2

 Other side effects of statins include confusion, forgetfulness, dementia, depression, and erectile dysfunction.

-Introduction of statins in the management of hyperlipidemia has improved the prognosis of IHD.
+The introduction of statins to manage hyperlipidemia has improved the prognosis of IHD.

-Statins were also found to be effective in lowering the risk of recurrent stroke in patients with a previous history of cerebrovascular disease.
-Although a definite mortality benefit has been more difficult to consistently demonstrate with statin treatment, intense LDL-C lowering lowers the risk of all-cause death in those at very high risk.
-Initiating statins to lower LDL cholesterol levels in the acute setting of a cerebrovascular accident was proven to be effective in improving the clinical outcome and lowering the disability of such patients.
+Statins are also effective in lowering the risk of recurrent stroke in patients with a previous history of cerebrovascular disease.
+However, a definite mortality benefit has been more challenging to demonstrate consistently with statin treatment.
+Intense LDL-C lowering lowers the risk of all-cause death in those at very high risk .
+Initiating statins to lower LDL cholesterol levels in the acute setting of a cerebrovascular accident was proven to improve clinical outcomes and reduce the disability of such patients.

-- Which vessel or segment is most likely affected by atherosclerosis?
+- Which vascular area is prone to be affected by atherosclerosis?

 - Arteries in the extremities